akshatbhuhagal/MrNewsMan/README.md

 # MrNewsMan

-News App using recyclerView, Newsapi.org API includes Share News and Web View features
+Android app for displaying News written in Kotlin, Fetch news from API and list them inside a RecyclerView with Share & Web View feature.